hiveot/hub/docs/packages.md

 	* digitwin - digital twin inbox, outbox and directory
       * inbox: stores action requests and tracks delivery progress.
 The latest value can be queried by consumers.
       * outbox: stores events for delivery to consumers.
 The latest value of each event can be queried by consumers.
-      * directory: stores the TDD's published by agents.
+      * directory: stores the TD's published by agents.
 The latest TDD of each Thing can be queried by consumers.

 * services - hub core services
 	* history - collects and serves a history of Thing events